DeviaVir/zenbot/extensions/strategies/neural/README.md

 ```
 - col1: current last trade price
 - col2: The old trade last trade price averaged with the prediction.
-- If the four cols on the right are green, that means its a currently increasing trend) when both on the left are green both trends are increasing)
+- If the predicted price and average of last trade price exceeds the current last trade price, then buy..
+Like a neural-trendline.
 ```
 - Current signal or action, including `buy`, `sell`, `buying`, `selling`, `bought`, `sold` and `last_trade_worth` (percent change in the trend direction since last buy/sell)
 - Account balance (asset)